 - fellow guests - ACL attracts an older clientele from all regions of the USA and Canada (with a high number of repeat passengers), kids are rare, although the New England and Maine sailings in the Summer may draw younger guests.

-- The line's ship builder is Chesapeake Shipbuilding
+- The line's ships builder is Chesapeake Shipbuilding.

 USA rtiver cruise excursions for free